-ACT ranking; utilizing this point system: Points
+ACT ranking; utilizing this Points

 ACT Prior to 10/1/89 Enhanced ACT

 25 or higher 27 or higher 10

 23-24 25-26 8

 20-22 23-24 6

 17-19 20-22 4

 15-16 18-19 2

 13-14 16-17 1

+Ranking of college GPA based on a minimum of 12

+semester hours applicable e to a degree.

-Ranking of college GF semester hours appli PA based on a minimum of 12 cable to a degree.
+Ranking of college GPA based on a minimum of 12

+semester hours applicable to a degree.

 G.P.A.
 Range

 3.8 - 4.0 10

 3.5 - 3.7 8

 3.2 - 3.4 6

 2.9 - 3.1 4

 2.6 - 2.8 2

 2.5 1

-High school Allied He system: alth classes utilizing this point

-Two years completed l 2

-One year completed 1

-Verifiable Health Care e Employment (1 year or longer) 2
+High school Allied Health classes utilizing this point system: Two years completed 2 One year completed 1 Verifiable Health Care Employment (1 year or longer) 2 vermable mealth care improving it (1 year or longer)

 - 6. For those applicants selected for admission as determined by this point system, these items are required: a physical including TB testing and a drug screen.
 The applicant must submit a college approved health form completed and signed by a licensed physician or nurse practitioner of the applicant's choice confirming that the applicant is in good health and possesses the required physical abilities to function satisfactorily within the program and the occupation.
 Drug screening will be a part of this examination and must render a negative result.
 This must be in the student's program file prior to registration.
 The TB testing must render a negative result or have documented clearance from the Mississippi Department of Public Health. - 7.
 For those applicants selected for admission, a criminal background check will be conducted by the Mississippi State Department of Health.
-If a disqualifying event is revealed, it may prohibit the applicant from participating in clinical.
+I a disqualifying event is revealed, it may prohibit the applicant from participating in clinical.
 All PN students are required to participate in clinical.
 Instructions for obtaining this will be given during orientation and a fee will be assessed. - 8.
-Priority in student admission will be given to (1) in-district candidates, (2) out-of-district candidates, and (3) out-of-state candidates. - Those applicants, who are elected for admission, must have evidence of being currently certified in either American Red Cross Professional Rescuer Course OR American Heart Association CPR-C (Health Provider Course) by the day of registration.
+Priority in student admission will be given to (1) in-district candidates, (2) out-of-district candidates, and (3) out-of-state candidates. - 9.
+Those applicants, who are elected for admission, must have evidence of being currently certified in either American Red Cross Professional Rescuer Course OR American Heart Association CPR-C (Health Provider Course) by the day of registration.
 CPR Certification must not expire prior to date of graduation from the PN Program. - 10.
 Qualified alternates will be placed on a waiting list and may be selected to fill any vacancies that occur prior to the end of late registration. - 11.
 Maintain a grade of 80 or higher in each PNV course to progress in the program.